yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-lite-sdks/enrollment-lite-sdk.md

       </td>

       <td>
         Define a call back to run after the enrollment process ends.
 It is called with `vaultedToken` and `status` parameters.
-The `status` returned can be one of:\ <br/>\
+The `status` returned can be one of:\ <br />
-        ▪️ `CREATED`: It is an initial and transitory state, only indicating that it is created and updated to another state.\
+        ▪️ `CREATED`: It is an initial and transitory state, only indicating that it is created and updated to another state.
-        ▪️ `EXPIRED`: For asynchronous enrollments, such as MercadoPago, where the user has to take an external action and may never do so.\
+        ▪️ `EXPIRED`: For asynchronous enrollments, such as MercadoPago, where the user has to take an external action and may never do so.
         ▪️ `REJECTED`: We reject it from our side.
-It may be because they entered incorrect Yuno credentials or are sending some data incorrectly.\
+It may be because they entered incorrect Yuno credentials or are sending some data incorrectly.
-        ▪️ `READY_TO_ENROLL`: It follows `CREATED` if everything is okay, indicating that the enrollment has started.\
+        ▪️ `READY_TO_ENROLL`: It follows `CREATED` if everything is okay, indicating that the enrollment has started.
         ▪️ `ENROLL_IN_PROCESS`: For asynchronous enrollments, like MercadoPago, where the user has to take an action externally.
-It indicates that the user is performing the action.\
+It indicates that the user is performing the action.
         ▪️ `UNENROLL_IN_PROCESS`: For asynchronous unenrollments, in case the provider has an asynchronous response.
-Currently, there are none.\
+Currently, there are none.
-        ▪️ `ENROLLED`: Successfully enrolled.\
+        ▪️ `ENROLLED`: Successfully enrolled.
         ▪️ `DECLINED`: The provider declined the enrollment.
-Does not include cards.\
+Does not include cards.
-        ▪️ `CANCELED`: The enrollment flow is canceled halfway.\
+        ▪️ `CANCELED`: The enrollment flow is canceled halfway.
-        ▪️ `ERROR`: There was an ERROR in the service or credentials.\
+        ▪️ `ERROR`: There was an ERROR in the service or credentials.
         ▪️ `UNENROLLED`: The previously enrolled payment method has been unenrolled.
       </td>
     </tr>